 There are a variety of life insurance policies so you can find one that works for your lifestyle and financial responsibilities.
 Working with a financial advisor will help you understand the life insurance policy that is right for you.

 As well as life insurance, critical illness cover and income protection insurance there are other types of financial support available.
 This can include rent insurance for landlords which helps cover rent payments if a tenant is struggling to cover the cost.

-Paul Johnson says: “If you have life cover on a decreasing term, for example, beware that this may not be sufficient to cover your mortgage if you move or re-mortgage.”
+Whatever type of insurance you choose, it’s important to review your policies regularly to ensure that your needs are being met.
+Paul Johnson explains “if you have life cover on the decreasing term, for example, beware that this may not be sufficient to cover your mortgage if you move or remortgage.”